H2CO3/Sparkling/doc/stdlib.md

 only, ranging from `0` to `sizeof arr`.
 The return value is the concatenation of the elements interleaved by `sep`.

-    nil foreach(array a, function callback [, any context])
+    nil foreach(array arr, function callback [, any context])

-Iterates through the elements of the array `a`, calling `callback` for each key-value pair in the array (like `callback(key, a[key], context)`).
+Iterates through the elements of the array `arr`, calling `callback` with each key-value pair in the array (like `callback(key, arr[key], arr, context)`).
 The context info is an optional argument.
 The callback function must return `nil` or a Boolean.
 If it returns `false`, the enumeration is aborted and the `foreach()` function returns.

 4. Real, integer and complex mathematical functions (spn_libmath)